A CPU in Lua

 JMP around

-Just to show how to extend this, I added three more instructions: ADD, SUB, JMP and IFE.
+To show how to extend this, I added three more instructions: ADD, SUB, JMP and IFE.
 JMP sets the program counter to a specific address.
 IFE adds 3 to the PC if two registers are equal.

 local opcodes = {